Skip to main content

 Definition

-An extension of the attention mechanism that runs multiple attention operations in parallel, allowing the model to jointly attend to information from different representation subspaces.
+Multi-Head Attention is a transformer architecture mechanism that runs multiple attention computations in parallel, allowing the model to simultaneously attend to information from different representation subspaces at different positions, capturing diverse linguistic and semantic relationships.

 Multi-Head Attention is a core component of the transformer architecture.
 Instead of computing a single attention function, the model projects queries, keys, and values into multiple lower-dimensional subspaces (heads), computes attention independently in each head, and then concatenates and linearly projects the results.
 Each head can learn to focus on different types of relationships — one might capture syntactic dependencies, another semantic similarities, and another positional patterns.
 The original transformer used 8 heads, while large models like GPT-4 may use 96 or more.
 This parallel structure is efficient on GPU hardware and provides the model with a richer capacity to capture diverse patterns in the data.